lapineige/kresus_ynh/doc/ADMIN.md

 * [Official demo](https://kresus.org/en/demo.html) Don't set up a connection to your bank accounts, or everybody would be able to look at your private bank information!

-32 bits architectures are not supported because nodejs does not provide builds for 32 bits anymore.

 ## Limitations

 * By default, all users have access to the accounts.
 The admin needs to manually select the authorised user through YunoHost Administration Panel.

 ## Roadmap

-* works fine:

-  * [x] install/remove/backup/remove/upgrade with x86_64

 * to be confirmed
   * [x] ARM support